r-moeritz/bt-semaphore/README.md

    count > 0)
  - `signal-semaphore` increments the semaphore & wakes any threads blocked by a call to `wait-on-semaphore`
+ - `semaphore-name` is an accessor for the semaphore's name slot

 To illustrate, here's a tiny example: